The Best Nebraska Homeowners Insurance Company

 Farmers Mutual of Nebraska

 There isn’t a lot of information about its policies on its website, so you’ll have to call an agent with any questions.
-It covers all the basic perils and you can purchase extra endorsements for water and sewer backup, schedule valuables, and replacement cost coverage.
+It covers all the basics and you can purchase extra endorsements for water and sewer backup, schedule valuables, and replacement cost coverage.
 As for discounts, there are all the standard ones like multi-policy, claim-free, and installing protective devices, but you can also save by updating your home and installing an impact-resistant roof.
 That’s not a bad idea considering all the hail Nebraska gets.

-Insurance rates are set to rise.
+Insurance rates are set to rise

 It might surprise you, given Nebraska’s above-average premiums, but insurers don’t make very much money in the state.
 According to a recent study, between 2011 and 2016, 93.8 cents of every dollar insurers collected was paid out in claims.
 That’s the highest loss ratio of any state in the country.
 And while it may sound like a good thing that all your premiums are going to help needy homeowners, it may actually spell bad news for the future of the state’s home insurance market.

 Insurance companies need your premiums for more than just paying out claims.
 That’s also how they keep the lights on and pay their employees.
 With all the money that’s going toward claims, it can put a financial strain on the business, and if that keeps up, it can threaten the financial solvency of the entire company, and it may not be able to pay out when it needs to.
 More commonly, insurers will pull out of the Nebraska market altogether to avoid this fate.

 The other option is to raise insurance premiums, and that’s something Nebraska homeowners should be prepared for.
 Charging more will enable more insurers to remain in the market, giving you more options.
 Plus, you won’t have to worry about the companies being unable to meet their financial obligations when the time comes.